SAP-samples/ui5-cap-event-app/README.md

 Create a file named `tsconfig.json` at the appropriate location: in a one-app project with the `webapp` folder residing directly in the root of the repository, this location for `tsconfig.json` would be the root directory of the project.
 In a multi-app monorepo like this demo application, the appropriate place might rather be the root of one specific sub-package.
 We have already decided for the `packages/ui-form` sub-project, so we go for this location.

 Paste the following content into the file, but pay attention to some of the entries:
-* The `types` entry should properly point to the UI5 type definitions as installed by yarn.
+* The `typeRoots` entry should properly point to the UI5 type definitions as installed by yarn.
 In this app, the node_modules folder is on top-level, as managed by yarn, so it is two levels above the tsconfig.json.
+The other entry similarly points to the standard @types folder.
+When using the `@types/openui5` package, the entire `typeRoots` entry is not needed.
 * While many of the flags in the middle part relate to the check strictness and could also be used with the opposite value (some will actually be toggled later!), you MUST make sure that `allowJs` and `checkJs` are set to `true` - otherwise JS code will not profit from type knowledge.
 * Make sure the `include` section matches the files you want to cover.
 * In the `paths` section, you may maintain application namespaces, just like they are also configured with UI5.
 This might help with addressing local app modules by their "official" name.